Sometimes moving an entire organization pales in comparison to adjusting the mindset of one manager.

 - Measure the losses from process and human planning problems (common cause)

-We have developed a unique execution key performance indicator (KPI) derived from the results utilizing these advanced statistical methods of production output.
-These results all go on one side of one sheet of paper in graphical format, and they also form mile-markers for the business.
-This KPI moves across the continuum states of excellence from reactive-preventive-predictive-proactive based from the level of leadership focus and intensity of driving improvements.
+We have developed a unique execution key performance indicator (KPI) derived from the results of these advanced statistical methods and production output.
+This KPI moves across the continuum states of excellence from reactive-preventive-predictive-proactive based on the level of leadership focus and intensity of driving improvements.